 Here's How to Save Big on Your Disney World and Disneyland Vacations This Summer

-Even though the cost of tickets, parking, and Mickey-shaped snacks have been increasing at both Disney World and Disneyland for months in anticipation of Star Wars: Galaxy’s Edge (opening in California on May 31 and in Florida on August 29), price hikes don’t have to derail your Disney vacation dreams.
+Even though the costs of tickets, parking, and Mickey-shaped snacks have been increasing at both Disney World and Disneyland, price hikes don’t have to derail your Disney vacation dreams.

-Disneyland tickets will cost $149 every day this summer, a record high, but there are still plenty of ways you can save money on Disney vacations, both in California and Florida, from May through August.
-And from what we saw inside Star Wars Land, it'll be worth the trip.
+One-day Disneyland tickets will cost up to $154 this summer, a record high, but there are still plenty of ways you can save money on Disney vacations, both in California and Florida, from May through August.
+And with the addition of Star Wars: Galaxy's Edge on both coasts and the opening of Avenger's Campus in California this summer, now is the perfect time to book your trip.

 General Disney Parks Discounts

-Military, AAA, and teacher discounts are regularly available for Disney World tickets and Disneyland tickets, and keep an eye out for discounted Disneyland tickets, which occasionally appear at CostCo locations throughout California.
-Florida conference guests are also eligible for “after 5 p.m.” tickets throughout summer; inquire with your conference's organizers for purchase.
+Military, AAA, and teacher discounts are regularly available for Disney World and Disneyland tickets.
+Florida conference guests are also eligible for discounted tickets; inquire with your conference's organizers for purchase.

 Frequent Disneyland or Walt Disney World guests should consider a purchasing an annual pass instead of park tickets.
-The breakeven cost isn’t as good as Universal Orlando’s annual pass program, but Disneyland and Walt Disney World annual passholders can receive discounts on hotels, merchandise and dining as well as complimentary parking, which add up.
+Disneyland and Walt Disney World annual pass holders can receive discounts on hotels, merchandise, and dining as well as complimentary parking.
 Even easier?
 Visit Walt Disney World or Disneyland with a local — visiting the parks with a passholder opens you up to those discounts as well.

 Vacation Package Discounts

-CostCo Travel offers discount packages for Walt Disney World, and if staying on-property at Disney World or Disneyland, consider booking with a travel agent who specializes in Disney vacation.
+CostCo Travel offers discount packages for Walt Disney World, and if you're planning to stay on-property at Disney World or Disneyland, consider booking with a travel agent who specializes in Disney vacations.
 Often, they will monitor price changes and promotions and obtain price-adjustments if your hotel room cost drops, guaranteeing that you save money if discounts or cheaper prices are released after your Disney trip is booked.
-(There are no more Free Disney Dining promotions offered for 2019 at the time being, but are likely to be re-introduced for 2020.)

-The Disney Dining Plan can save you money, but only if you choose the right kind for your vacation.
-Offered in three different tiers — Quick-Service, Dining and Deluxe Dining — the Disney Dining Plan, or DDP, allows guests to “pre-pay” for quick-service and table-service meals at Walt Disney World.
-Disney Food Blog’s e-book offers a comprehensive look at if a Disney Dining Plan is worth it before you spend, and how to utilize it to save money, while the website lists current Disney food promotions and discounts.
+The Disney Dining Plan can save you money, but only if you choose the right plan for your vacation.
+Offered in four different tiers — the quick-service plan, dining plan, dining plus plan, and deluxe dining plan — the Disney Dining Plan, or DDP, allows guests to “pre-pay” for quick-service and table-service meals at Walt Disney World.
+Disney Food Blog’s e-book offers a comprehensive look at the cost-effectiveness of the Disney Dining Plan, and it teaches you how to utilize it to save money, while the website lists current Disney food promotions and discounts.

-Annual passholders have up to 20% off select Disney restaurants at Disneyland and Walt Disney World, but Tables in Wonderland, exclusive to Walt Disney World resort, offers significant savings.
-While Disney annual passes provide discounts exclusively on food, Tables in Wonderland discounts also apply to alcohol at over 100 Walt Disney World restaurants.
-The annual membership costs $175 for Florida Residents, or $150 for Walt Disney World passholders and Disney Vacation Club members.
+Annual pass holders save up to 20% off select Disney restaurants at Disneyland and Walt Disney World, but Tables in Wonderland, exclusive to Walt Disney World Resort, offers significant savings — including discounts on food and beverages (including alcohol) at over 100 Walt Disney World restaurants.
+The annual membership costs $175 for Florida Residents, or $150 for Walt Disney World pass holders and Disney Vacation Club members.

 Disney Hotel Savings

 Some annual passes provide free parking, which is now $25 for standard vehicles at Disneyland Resort and Walt Disney World parks.
-Area hotels at Disneyland, some of which are a short walk or complimentary shuttle ride from the park’s front gates, will often offer parking at a discounted rate, and Anaheim Resort Transportation has solutions as well.
+Area hotels at Disneyland, some of which are a short walk or complimentary shuttle ride from the park’s front gates, will often offer parking at a discounted rate.